-If your organization is planning to roll out Agile processes, take it step by step starting from addressing the process issues in a priority manner just like you handle your customer projects.
+If your organization is planning to roll out Bootstrap Agile processes, take it step by step starting from addressing the process issues in a priority manner just like you handle your customer projects.
 Let this knowledge and lessons flow from individual to individual and from team to team until at least the processes get stabilized.
-Let the teams be participative in the process improvements, and don’t try to force it hard, without reasoning, and don’t forget Agile principles here as well.
+Let the teams be participate in the process improvements, and don’t try to force it hard, without reasoning, and don’t forget Agile principles here as well.

 Collaborate with the team(s) in identifying and prioritizing the pain-points of the existing process.
 Suggested approach is to ask stakeholders from different roles and different experience levels to participate.
 This will bring the possible 360 degree view.

 Be ‘specific’ about the problems and the proposed solutions.
 Don’t use text book statements.
-For example, ‘Follow iterative development model’ maybe too generic solution but identifying ‘What exactly would be the deliverables’ with an iteration’s code drop and ‘How should we be following up with the customer’ will be specific.
+For example, ‘Follow iterative development model’ maybe too generic solution but identifying ‘What exactly would be the deliverable’ with an iteration’s code drop and ‘How should we be following up with the customer’ will be specific.